Makelonn/makelonn/README.md

 **I am Maëlie, a french student in computer science and cybersecurity !** I enjoy coding as a hobby, especially when it revolves around video games, and data processing.

-I am currently *searching for an intership* in my field of study, anywhere in Europe !

 ## 📫 Feel free to reach me :

 <a href="https://www.linkedin.com/in/ma%C3%ABlie-lebaron-469a121a1/"> On Linkedin </a>or